 This we did, and there was still no train at the station, just the night managers who said this does happen a lot.
 There were other passengers waiting, and it was clear that they would take the train no matter what time it came, as it was their only transport from Nairobi to whatever town they were heading on the route.
 The station master said that when the train came, it would take more than an hour to clean and ‘fill the water’ before the return journey.

 We left a phone number with the station master and went back home and kept calling every half hour back to check if the train had come.
 It did come in at about 3 a.m. and we went back to the station.
 At about 4 a.m. the train pulled up from the yards, and after showing our receipts, we were issued with boarding cards for the first class cabins.
-A first class ticket is Kshs 4,505 ($45) for adults and 2,795 ($28) for children for full board travel which is dinner, breakfast and beddings for the cabin for each person.
+A first-class ticketis Kshs 4,505 ($45) for adults and 2,795 ($28) for children for full board travel which is dinner, breakfast, and beddings in the cabin for each person.

-Dinner was served at 5 a.m., and shortly afterwards, the train departed Nairobi for what turned out to be an interesting, and very long day trip.
-When we got back to the rooms, the beds had been made up by the train staff and we went to slept for a few hours, till the bell rang again to announce breakfast was served.
+Dinner was served at 5 a.m., and shortly afterward, the train departed Nairobi for what turned out to be an interesting and very long day trip.
+When we got back to the rooms, the beds had been made up by the train staff and we went to sleep for a few hours, till the bell rang again to announce breakfast was served.
 This was at about 10 a.m. and it was back to the dining car that seats about 40, in tables of 4.

 That should have been it for meals, but at about 5 p.m. the crew again to summoned first class passengers for an unexpected late lunch meal.
 After that, it was back to either watching the afternoon views or taking another sleep break in the cabins

 The delayed train afforded some unusual daytime views not seen on past trips.
 Two particular new sights were views of the SGR, the new China-built standard gauge railway which for many kilometers, runs parallel to the old railway.
-Also after Mtito Andei, and once the train was passing the Tsavo Park, there were also sighting of wildlife including several giraffe and elephant herds in the evening.
+Also after Mtito Andei, and once the train was passing the Tsavo Park, there were also sightings of wildlife including several giraffes and elephant herds in the evening.